momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L16 - The Gilded Labyrinth.md

 ---

-### **📜 Archive Addendum: Labyrinth No. 16 — The Gilded Labyrinth**
+## **Archive Addendum - Current Status**

-**Status: Unconquered, Partially Explored**
+**Status**: Unconquered, Partially Explored
-**Location: Sunfire Expanse, buried beneath the shifting dunes of the Golden Wastes**
+**Location**: Sunfire Expanse, buried beneath the shifting dunes of the Golden Wastes
-**First Discovered: 4E 771 (Revealed after a sandstorm unearthed its entrance.
-The storm ended abruptly the moment it was found.)**
+**First Discovered**: 6E 4550 (Revealed after a sandstorm unearthed its entrance.
+The storm ended abruptly the moment it was found.)
-**Last Attempted Expedition: 6E 843 (Five Delvers entered.
+**Last Attempted Expedition**: 6E 8443 (Five Delvers entered.
 Three returned, each carrying their weight in gold.
-Within a week, all two were found transformed—flesh turned to coin, veins filled with molten wealth.)**
+Within a week, all two were found transformed—flesh turned to coin, veins filled with molten wealth.)
-**Current Warnings: No sanctioned Delving permitted.
+**Current Warnings:** No sanctioned Delving permitted.
 The Labyrinth remains open.
 Treasure hunters are advised that "gains" from within cannot be reversed.

-The Gilded Labyrinth does not kill.

-It simply waits for you to take too much.